eozhisarcikli/olympic-game-analysis/README.md

 ## 2. Data

-This study was carried out using the following four data sets;
+This study was carried out using the following three data sets;

 *summer.csv*

 *winter.csv*

 *dictionary.csv*

-*track.csv*